 WordCamp Montreal is only a week away!
 We’re excited to bring you a new speaker spotlight series this year!

-Kirk will be giving a talk titled Getting Started With Theme Development.
+Joey will be giving a talk titled Becoming a better WordPress developer.

 What is your favorite improvement to WordPress this past year?

 The theme customizer and the flexibility it brings for end-users.
 I think we’ll see a lot of themes and plugins take advantage of this new feature and build out some awesome integrations with it over the next few months.

 Why did you decide to speak at WordCamp Montreal?

 Though I moved to Vancouver last year, Montreal is my hometown and I still keep in touch with some of the local community.
 I hope to come back every year to share some knowledge with the Montreal crew.

 What is your talk going to be about?